The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: O i absorbers in simulations

-In our data, as the contour lines indicate, absorbers in the CGM of lower-mass haloes tend to display lower metallicities on average.
-As a result, achieving a given $N_{\ion{O}{i}}$ value, requires a higher neutral gas fraction ($x_{\ion{H}{I}}$) compared to absorbers in higher-mass haloes.
-This trend is shown in the fourth panel, where at lower $N_{\ion{O}{I}}$ the black contours reach higher levels than the gray ones.
+{Panel (c) shows the metallicity of virialised absorbers, which spans a broad range at low column densities but converges to higher values as $N_{\ion{O}{I}}$ increases.
+This trend suggests the presence of an enrichment threshold proportional to the $N_{\ion{O}{I}}$ value for the formation of neutral oxygen absorbers.
+In our data, as the contour lines indicate, absorbers in lower-mass haloes tend to display lower metallicities on average.
+As a result, achieving a given $N_{\ion{O}{i}}$ value requires a higher neutral gas fraction ($x_{\ion{H}{I}}$) compared to absorbers in higher-mass haloes.
+In fact, knowing that the neutral oxygen column densities in our study can be expressed as $N_{\ion{O}{i}} = l \ n_{\ion{H}{i}} \ n_{\rm O}/n_{\rm H}$, where $l$ is the length of the line of sight, we can write the relation between neutral oxygen column density, metallicity and neutral fraction of gas as

+where $x_{\ion{H}{i}} = n_{\ion{H}{i}}/n_{\rm H}$ and $Z \propto n_{\rm O}/n_{\rm H}$.
+From this equation we can see that absorbers at lower metallicities, which are more likely to be found in lower mass haloes, as panel (c) suggests, will require a higher neutral fraction to achieve a given $N_{\ion{O}{i}}$ value.
+This trend is shown in panel (d), where the black contours reach higher levels than the gray ones.
 Moreover, the broad scatter displayed in $x_{\ion{H}{I}}$ values suggests that to estimate the neutral hydrogen fraction based on the \ion{O}{i} column density, additional information is required.